supabase-community/supabase-kt/plugins/CoilIntegration/README.md

     .build()
 ```

-Or if you are using [Jetpack Compose](https://coil-kt.github.io/coil/compose/):
+Or if you are using [Compose Multiplatform](https://coil-kt.github.io/coil/compose/):

 ```kotlin
 AsyncImage(